nateware/nateware-blog/_posts/2014-03-21-game-analytics-with-aws-at-gdc-2014.md

 a massive battle in [EVE Online](http://www.eveonline.com/) that [destroyed nearly $500,000 worth of ships and equipment](http://bigstory.ap.org/article/unpaid-bill-leads-game-battle-worth-200000).
-Imagine being able to react in real-time, in the heat of battle, offering players discounted ammunition and charges targeted based on their fleet and place in battle.
-Some [estimate impulse buys to account for 40% of all ecommerce](http://blog.eyesurf.info/?p=2727) meaning there is huge untapped potential for mobile gaming.
+Imagine being able to react in real-time, in the heat of battle, offering players discounted ammunition targeted at their fleet and status in battle.
+Some [estimate impulse buys to account for 40% of all ecommerce](http://blog.eyesurf.info/?p=2727) meaning there is huge untapped potential for gaming in the analytics space.